Pages

 How is slaughtering and eating a helpless, young, farmed creature the acceptable and expected Easter celebration?

-I ask this question not only to Christian, but to any other celebrants that partake in ritualized lamb eating.
+I ask this question not only to Christians but to any other celebrants that partake in ritualized lamb eating.

 It doesn’t make sense.